leytilera/addonscript-spec/docs/schema/relation.md

 ### flags

 This is an array of [flags](../flags.md) for this relation.
-If this property is not present in a relation object, the relation will have the flags, which are set as default for relations or, if no default was set, it will inherit the flags from the associated version, which are applicable for relations.
+If this property is not present in a relation object, the relation will have the flags which are set as default for relations or, if no default was set, it will inherit the flags which are applicable for relations from the associated version.